jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/technology.md

 - link: ''
   bg: "/img/gallery-technology-04.jpg"
   title: KODAK RVG 5100 RADIOVISIOGRAPHY
-  body: "<p>  Computerized digital radiology that minimizes the generation of x-rays
+  body: "<p>  Computerized digital radiology that minimizes the generation of X-rays
     and provides high-definition instantaneous images with more than 20 pairs of visible lines per millimeter, thus expanding the technical capabilities of diagnosis and clinical evaluation.</p>"